 Nutrition Per Cookie: 90 Calories, 7g Fat, 10g Carbs (1g Net Carb), 5g Protein

 When you buy these frosted cookies, you have the option to either buy them as a pack of 2 or individually.
-Personally, I prefer to have them individually wrapped to keep these as a small snack versus having to commit to eating 2 at a time.
+I prefer to have them individually wrapped to keep these as a small 90-calorie snack when I want a bite of something sweet.

 Looking at the macros, these frosted cookies are not overly impressive.

-Sure, 11 grams of protein isn’t horrible, but it’s far from ideal in a snack containing 200 calories.
+Sure, 11 grams of protein isn’t horrible (although the other flavors contain only 10 grams), but it’s far from ideal in a snack containing 200 calories.

 But, Quest’s bread & butter is the lack of carbs in their products, and with 1g net carb in each frosted cookie, these are no exception.

-You’ll also notice that these don’t really resemble cookies very much, either.
+You’ll also notice that these don’t really resemble cookies very much.
 Many moons ago, I tried Optimum Nutrition’s Cake Bites, and these very much remind me of that snack.